 The second table in the action plan relates to actions focussed on behavioural change rather than physical infrastructure.
 This aspect of the plan includes actions related to provision of training, promotional activity, information provision and campaigns with a view to increasing levels of active travel participation.

 Finally Section 5 outlines how the ATS will be delivered including the range of considerations that must be taken before delivery of the actions.
 This section will also outline the monitoring process for the strategy.

-I.5 Policy context
+1.5 Policy context

 There are several strategies at national, regional and local levels that provide a policy context for this Active Travel Strategy (ATS).
 The Council's ATS is aligned with these documents in order to ensure a consistent approach to achieving these collective goals.
-The aims of this strategy and the actions set out in Section 3 will therefore contribute to the delivery of national, regional and local policy documents are set out below.
+The aims of this strategy and the actions set out in Section 3 will therefore contribute to the delivery of national, regional and local policy objectives.
+The various national, regional and local policy documents are set out below.